-- (a) Review and/or scrutinise decisions made or actions taken in connection with the discharge of any of the Council's functions whether by the Cabinet or another part of the Council or any of its Committees; - (b) Make reports and/or recommendations to the Council and/or the Cabinet in connection with the discharge of any functions; - (c) Consider any matter which affects the Council's area or its citizens: - (d) Make reports and/or recommendations to the Full Council on any matters of broad local concern or importance not otherwise specified within the remit of the Policy Development Groups; and - (e) Exercise the right to call in for reconsideration decisions made but not yet implemented by the Cabinet or key decisions made but not yet implemented by Officers.
+- (a) Review and/or scrutinise decisions made or actions taken in connection with the discharge of any of the Council's functions whether by the Cabinet or another part of the Council or any of its Committees; - (b) Make reports and/or recommendations to the Council and/or the Cabinet in connection with the discharge of any functions; - (c) Consider any matter which affects the Council's area or its citizens; - (d) Make reports and/or recommendations to the Full Council on any matters of broad local concern or importance not otherwise specified within the remit of the Policy Development Groups; and - (e) Exercise the right to call in for reconsideration decisions made but not yet implemented by the Cabinet/individual Cabinet Members or key decisions made but not yet implemented by Officers.

-The Council or the Leader of the Cabinet or Scrutiny Committee may from time to time establish such other committees or sub-committees as it sees fit.
+The Council or the Leader of the Cabinet or Scrutiny Committee may arrange for the discharge of any of its functions by a sub-committee from time to time establish such other committees or sub-committees as it sees fit.